dicarlolab/tnn/README.md

 Things to do by next iteration of Unicycle:

-- Pass around NetworkX instead of lists
-	- Merge H into G
-	- Merge nodes into NX
+- Pass around NetworkX instead of lists v Merge H into G v Merge nodes into NX
 	- Merge node_out_size into NX
 	- Merge node_state_size into NX
 	- Merge node_harbors into NX